CRAG

 FAQ

-Common questions about CRAG.
+Common questions about the CRAG benchmark and leaderboard.

 What is the CRAG benchmark?